Algebraic Structures and Stochastic Differential Equations driven by Levy processes: Introduction

-Fourth, we present our new antisymmetric sign reverse integrator and prove that it is an efficient integrator for L\'evy-driven systems and indeed optimal at half-integer global root mean-square orders of convergence.
+\emph{Step (4).} Lastly, we present our new antisymmetric sign reverse integrator and prove that it is an efficient integrator for L\'evy-driven systems; see Theorem~\ref{main result}(a).
+In addition, we prove that it is optimal at half-integer global root mean-square orders of convergence; see Theorem~\ref{main result}(b).
 It is an example of a map-truncate-invert scheme and the principle ideas underlying its construction and properties are as follows.
 To begin with we consider the result of applying the first two steps of the map-truncate-invert scheme as described above, i.e.\/ considering a function $f(\varphi_t)$ of the flowmap and then truncating the result according to a given grading up to and including terms of grade $n$.
 The pre-remainder is the remainder after truncating $f(\varphi_t)$ in this way.
 We then show that for word length grading, at leading order, the pre-remainder is equal to the true remainder, i.e.\/ equal to the remainder after applying $f^{-1}$ to the truncated $f(\varphi_t)$.
 Herein lies the room-for-manouver of which we take advantage.
 Naturally the map-truncate-invert scheme must emulate the scheme based on the corresponding stochastic Taylor expansion truncated according to the same grading.
 The question is thus, is the pre-remainder (and thus remainder) associated with the map-truncate-invert scheme at hand less than the remainder associated with the corresponding stochastic Taylor approximation to leading order in the mean-square measure?
 The answer is ``yes'' for the antisymmetric sign reverse integrator.
 This integrator is constructed by taking half the difference of the stochastic Taylor expansion and the stochastic Taylor expansion with all the words indexing the multiple integrals reversed in order and signed according to the length of the words.
 Hence the pre-remainder and thus remainder are